billpatrianakos/pisense/README.md

 10. Install nginx with `sudo apt-get install nginx`.
 Be sure to create the directory structure you want to host PiSense and remove the default site once you've finished making sure nginx is up and running.
 We'll cover creating a site conf file for PiSense later.
 11. Install and configure Redis.
 Redis is used for handling session storage.
 You have to log into the app because if you leave it accessible on the web anyone can get access to the temperature and humidity of your room which doesn't seem like a big deal but the app is built to be privacy conscious by default.
 [Here is a nice tutorial that'll work on the Pi](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04)
 12. If you want to be able to access PiSense over the internet not just on your own local home network, follow [this guide and visit the links for full instructions on how to access your Pi over the internet without port forwarding](http://billpatrianakos.me/blog/2019/07/12/access-a-raspberry-pi-from-anywhere-without-port-forwarding/)
+13. If you want to connect a TM1637 7 segment display you'll need to `pip3 install raspberrypi-python-tm1637` to use the display script.
-13. That's it for the Pi.
+14. That's it for the Pi.
 Now we have to get our local machine set up.

 ### Deploying from your local computer